Werner Karthaus (1901-1971): String quartet (1921). Fair copy of the full score in the composer's handwriting.

 I could not find information about compositional activities of Aloys Kontarsky, he is solely known as a world class performer.
 The string quartet dates from 1948 when Aloys Kontarsky was 17 years old.
 It is most likely that the young pianist tried his first steps as a composer with this work but later didn't pursue this path.

 My autograph manuscript consists of only 6 pages.
-The complete first movement "Allegro impetuoso (straffes Zeitmaß)" with 218 measures and the beginning of the second movement "Andantino, quasi Allegretto".
-After 54 measures my manuscript breaks off, but it is most likely that the second movement and maybe the string quartet was completed.
+The complete first movement "Allegro impetuoso (straffes Zeitmaß)" with 155 measures and the beginning of the second movement "Andantino, quasi Allegretto".
+After 54 measures my manuscript breaks off with the further pages missing.
+Aloys Kontarsky told me personally that he (most likely, he couldn't recall for sure) completed the quartet.
+So hopefully the missing pages are still out there and will be unearthed some time.

 Gerd Domhardt (1945-1997): String quartet No.1 (1974).
 Fair copy (with some corrections) of the four parts in the composer's hand.